Hypersphere Cosmology. (6) P J Carroll 28/2/2021

 The antipode thus in a sense plays the anti-role of the Big Bang Singularity in LCDM cosmology.
-We can never observe either, but instead of an apparently infinitely dense and infinitely hot singularity a finite distance away in universe undergoing an accelerating expansion in space and time, Hypersphere Cosmology posits an Antipode that will appear infinitely distant in space and time and infinitely diffuse and cold, even though actual conditions at the antipode of any point will appear broadly similar on the large scale for any observer anywhere in space and time within the hypersphere.
+We can never directly observe either, but instead of an apparently infinitely dense and infinitely hot singularity a finite distance away in universe undergoing an accelerating expansion in space and time, Hypersphere Cosmology posits an Antipode that will appear infinitely distant in space and time and infinitely diffuse and cold, even though actual conditions at the antipode of any point will appear broadly similar on the large scale for any observer anywhere in space and time within the hypersphere.

 Both HC and LCDM-BB can both model many of the important cosmological observations but in radically different ways.
 HC has more economical concepts, as a small positive spacetime curvature alone can account for redshift without expansion, the dimming of distant sources of light without an accelerating expansion driven by dark energy, and it also offers a singularity free universe.
-Hypersphere cosmology does not presently address the anomalous galactic rotation curves which has led to the hypothesis of dark matter, but it seems more likely that some form of modified Newtonian dynamics will eventually explain them.
-See a partial soluion here

 Neither model really explains where the universe ‘came from’, but we have no reason to regard non-existence as somehow more fundamental than existence.

-2) Gödel derived an exact solution of General Relativity in which ‘Matter everywhere rotates relative to the compass of inertia with an angular velocity of twice the square root of pi times the gravitational constant times the density’.
+Gödel derived an exact solution of General Relativity in which ‘Matter everywhere rotates relative to the compass of inertia with an angular velocity of twice the square root of pi times the gravitational constant times the density’.
 This solution became largely ignored because of the apparent lack of observational evidence for an axis of rotation.
 However, in a hypersphere the galaxies can rotate back and forth to their antipode positions about randomly aligned axes (most probably around the circles of a Hopf Fibration of the hypersphere, thus resulting in a universe with no net overall angular momentum.
-Such a ‘Vorticitation’ would stabilise a hypersphere against implosion under its own gravity and result in the galaxies rotating at a mere fraction of an arcsecond per century – well below levels that we can currently observe.
+Such a ‘Vorticitation’ would stabilise a hypersphere against implosion under its own gravity and result in the universe rotating at a mere fraction of an arcsecond per century – well below levels that we can currently observe.

-3) Mach’s Principle can only work in a universe of constant size and density.
+Mach’s Principle can only work in a universe of constant size and density.
 Strong evidence exists to show that the gravitational constant and inertial masses have remained constant for billions of years.